The Grand Chessboard: USA as an indispensable nation

 In his 1997 foreword to the German edition, German Minister of Foreign Affairs Hans-Dietrich Genscher assessed Brzezinski's analysis as an "American response that is thought-provoking, that will provoke approval but also contradiction."
 Brzezinski's openly expressed conviction that the worldwide presence of the United States is not only in the American interest, but also in the global interest, is correct and confirmed by the European experience of the 20th century, according to Genscher.
 The USA is still the "indispensable" nation.
 Europeans should always ask themselves whether there really is "too much America" or rather "too little Europe".
 Genscher sees Brzezinski's strategy as an attempt to create new structures of world politics through dialogue and rapprochement (with China and Russia), which is not possible without the participation of the United States in cooperation with a strengthened Europe.
 Genscher also points out, however, that the striving for supremacy always evokes opposing forces.

+In his review Bertonha, João Fábio argued that Brzezinski showed the rise of the United States as the dominant global power in the twentieth century formed an imperial model distinct from traditional empires, characterized by rapid expansion and efficient organization.
+He maintains that this American primacy faces no major challenges in the short term, given U.S. technological and military superiority, its unmatched cultural appeal, and its central role in the global economy.

+However, according to Brzezinski, sustaining this position does not rest on these factors alone.
+It requires an effective geostrategic approach capable of preventing the emergence of rival powers that could threaten American interests.
+Within this framework, Eurasia occupies a central place, as the decisive geographical arena in which the global balance of power will be shaped in the coming decades.
+The core of this vision lies in preventing the rise of a dominant power within the Eurasian space through policies of containment, alliances, and diplomatic instruments, with the use of force when necessary, to ensure the continuation of U.S. supremacy.